alessio-ferone/exocfm.github.io/docs.md

 [25] <a id="henry2020query"></a> A. Henry, P. R. Dachapally, S. S. Pawar, and Y. Chen, "Query-Key Normalization for Transformers," in Findings of the Association for Computational Linguistics: EMNLP 2020, pp. 4246-4253, 2020.

 [26] <a id="shazeer2020glu"></a> N. Shazeer, "GLU Variants Improve Transformer," arXiv preprint arXiv:2002.05202, 2020.

+[27] <a id="wildberger2023flowmatching"></a> J. B. Wildberger, M. Dax, S. Buchholz, S. R. Green, J. H. Macke, and B. Schoelkopf, "Flow Matching for Scalable Simulation-Based Inference," in *Proceedings of the 37th Conference on Neural Information Processing Systems (NeurIPS 2023)*, 2023.

 ## 📚 Quick Links